-These are fiber optical probes that are based on the combined use of fiber optic sensors and GRIN lenses (graded refractive indes lenses).
+These fiber optical probes are based on the combined use of fiber optic sensors and GRIN lenses (Graded Refractive INdex Lenses).
 The CREC-GS sensor generates a focal region with high light energy density 5mm away from the probe tip.
-These optiprobes have been successfully employed in downflow gas-solid reactors, to characterize solid flow patterns.
+These optiprobes have been successfully employed in downflow gas-solid reactors and dense phase fluidized beds, to characterize solid flow patterns.

 These fiber optical probes consist of various components: a) a GRIN lens, b) an emitter optical fiber, and c) a receiver optical fiber.
-The laser beam is focused at the emitter fiber end and helps to create with the GRIN lens, a focal region in front of the CREC-GS-Optiprobe.
-Solid particles crossing the focal region are detected with minimum flow disturbance.
+The laser beam is focused on the emitter fiber end and helps to create with the GRIN lens, a focal region in front of the CREC-GS-Optiprobe.
+Solid particles or bubbles crossing the focal region are detected with minimum flow disturbance.

-The CREC - GS - Optiprobes support CPFD (Computational Particle Fluid Dynamic) numerical calculations.
+The CREC - GS - Optiprobes obtained data support CPFD (Computational Particle Fluid Dynamic) numerical calculations.